highchair/artinruins-com/_property/brown-sharpe-foundry.md

 mostrecentimage: 2005-07-01

-imagescredit: 'Contributions by Rhode Island Photographs Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A11078" target="_blank">Photo</a>) and Rhode Island Postcards Collection (<a href="//provlibdigital.org/islandora/object/islandora%3A22843" target="_blank">From River</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A19915" target="_blank">Aerial</a>) at the Providence Public Library, Edward Connors for the National Register nomination form, and Frank Mullin'
+imagescredit: 'Contributions by Rhode Island Photographs Collection (<a href="https://provlibdigital.org/islandora/object/islandora%3A11078">Photo</a>) and Rhode Island Postcards Collection (<a href="https://provlibdigital.org/islandora/object/islandora%3A22843">From River</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A19915">Aerial</a>) at the Providence Public Library, Edward Connors for the National Register nomination form, and Frank Mullin'

 external:
   - source: '1896 engraving of buildings and schematic, WikiMedia'